chalmerlowe/intro_to_sprinting/class_materials/lesson_01_intro_to_the_workshop.md

 * Pick up any food/beverages
 * Distribute post-it notes, pencils to each student

 ## Post workshop follow-up
 [To be added]

 # For the Student

 This section is intended for the workshop student.
-It outlines what the student should do to get the most out of the workshop.
+It outlines what students should do to get the most out of the workshop.

 ## Learning methods
+The workshop is about four hours and covers a lot of material.
+Anything you can do to optimize your learning experience will be beneficial.
+Below are just some suggestions:
+* Ask questions.
+Lots of questions.
+Take advantage of the fact that you are in a room with mentors to get your questions answered.
+* Participate
+* Take notes
+*

 ## Prep
 Each lesson has the lecture content your instructor will cover.
 It also provides hands-on steps necessary to successfully navigate through the workshop.